ronkok/Hurmet/docs/manual.md

 ¢`4ft + 3 'yards' = 3.9624 'm'`

-You can create composite units on the fly and Hurmet will still convert them automatically.
+You can create composite units on the fly and Hurmet will convert them automatically.

 ¢`(3kW·hr × (20min)) / (800lbf × 1h) = 1.0116402439486971731 'km'`